MaximeKjaer/kjaer.io/_posts/2014-11-24-discussing-this-design.md

 For the rest of the site, I wanted a Sans-Serif font (that's just a personal preference, again), and just plain *simplicity*.
 The safe bet for a design that ages well isn't flat design or material design (though it has some good ideas, it's a bit of a fad in my opinion - but that's for another post).
 No, simplicity is the only thing that won't go out of fashion.

 So simplicity was the keyword, and I really did try to keep it at that.
-It's way to easy to overload a page with information, but simplifying things is actually not simple, quite ironically.
+It's way too easy to overload a page with information, but simplifying things is actually not simple, quite ironically.

+A lot of thought went into the post page.
+It's supposed have the same feel as the rest of the site, and to focus the reader's attention on the post itself.
+That's why I put the black navbar on top, which makes the intro seem a bit shorter, and an arrow at the bottom of the image, to incite the user to scroll down to the content (according to [this article](http://hugeinc.com/ideas/perspective/everybody-scrolls), what I'm doing is a combination of the two best ways to get users to scroll).

 I reused the red in the icons for the links, and my `<hr>` tags are also as simple as they can get (they are meant to look like a small notch in the page).
 Oh, and did I mention the tiny little smiley at the bottom of my page?
 My old blog had that, so I just *had* to include it in this one.